jbwm/Modularize/README.md

 **@Command** annotation register command.
 It has few optional and required parameters.
 ![image](https://user-images.githubusercontent.com/53827110/214066927-eb2d0836-2c83-4e41-8b87-b653781a6593.png)

-Nothing else is required, you don't have to register command, listener manually in main class or adding it to plugin.yml.
+Nothing else is required, you don't have to register command or listener manually in main class.
+You don't need also to fill plugin.yml

 Don't forget that **TabExecutor** or **Listener** interfaces **are still required.**

 CommandExecutor is currently **not supported**, instead use TabExecutor which force usage of tab completer.

-###Initializable
+### Initializable
 Use interface initializable on class, if you want to do something during initialization.
 (Load inventories, load data from config and so on.)
 ![image](https://user-images.githubusercontent.com/53827110/214067158-4d4f6cad-9123-4693-9676-4927931d5e23.png)

-###Reloadable
+### Reloadable
 Use interface reloadable on class, if you want to do something when module is reloaded.
 ![image](https://user-images.githubusercontent.com/53827110/214067307-9fe2cf38-7218-4650-add2-0d3e75918bd5.png)

-##Modularization and config
+## Modularization and config
 if class is annotated with @Module **AND** @Listen or @Command, it becomes a module.

 Annotated class is added to config.yml to path 'modules.<module_name>'.
 You don't have to add it manually, it will be added manually with value **true**.